IBM/ibm-spectrum-scale-csi/docs/source/get-started/operator.rst

 ----------

-1. Navigate to `ibm-spectrum-scale-csi-operator <https://operatorhub.io/operator/ibm-spectrum-scale-csi-operator>`_ and follow the instructions that appear when you click on the 'Install' button.
+1. Navigate to `ibm-spectrum-scale-csi-operator <https://operatorhub.io/operator/ibm-spectrum-scale-csi-operator>`_ and follow the instructions that appear when you click on the **"Install"** button.